 Salt and pepper to taste if you like.
 I’d start with about 1/2 teaspoon of each.

 Crack all of your eggs in a bowl and beat them up well.

 Pour the eggs over your hash browns.

-Bake this in an oven at 35o for about 45 minutes, or until set in the center.
+Bake this in an oven at 350 for about 45 minutes, or until set in the center.

-Sprinkle cheese over the top and return to oven just until cheese melts.
+Sprinkle shredded cheese over the top and return to the oven just until cheese melts.

 Now for the good part!
-Lets preserve all of that miraculous substance that is bacon grease, or drippings if you prefer.
+Let’s preserve all of that miraculous substance that is bacon grease or bacon drippings if you prefer.

 I let mine cool in the skillet first, then pour it into a mason jar.

 Now a lot of people strain off their grease but I actually scrape the pan just to get all of the little bits in mine.
 Then, when I’m making cornbread and such I dip my spoon waaaaaaaaaaay down to the bottom so I have the yummy bits in my batter.